NATIONAL SCREENWRITERS DAY

 You’ve probably heard of Steven Spielberg, the great director, who is known for Saving Private Ryan, Raiders of The Lost Arc, and E.T. the Extra-Terrestrial.

 But do you know that Spielberg didn’t write any of those movies?
 They were all written by the screenwriter (Robert Rodat, Lawerence Kasdan, and Melissa Mathison respectively).

-Inside the industry, these screenwriters are well known for their ability to crack the story, create great roles for actors, and write memorable dialogue.
+Inside the industry, these screenwriters are well known for their ability.
+They crack the story, create great roles for actors, and write memorable dialogue.
 But there are also writers in living rooms all around the world, tapping away at their keyboards, writing what could be the next breakout movie.

 Listen to what Ryan Reynolds said when he received the award for Best Actor.